godotengine/godot-docs/tutorials/step_by_step/resources.rst

 .. image:: /img/spriteprop.png

-Pressing the the ">" button the right side of the preview, allows to view and edit the resources properties.
-One of the properties (path) shows where it came from.
-In this case, it came from a png image.
+Pressing the ">" button on the right side of the preview allows to view and edit the resources properties.
+One of the properties (path) shows where it comes from.
+In this case, it comes from a png image.

 .. image:: /img/resourcerobi.png

 When the resource comes from a file, it is considered an *external* resource.
-If the path property is erased (or never had a path to begin with), it is then considered a built-in resource.
+If the path property is erased (or it never had a path to begin with), it is considered a built-in resource.

 For example, if the path \`"res://robi.png"\` is erased from the "path" property in the above example, and then the scene is saved, the resource will be saved inside the .scn scene file, no longer referencing the external "robi.png".
-However, even if saved as built-in, and even though the scene can be instanced multiple times, the resource will still always be loaded once.
+However, even if saved as built-in, and even though the scene can be instanced multiple times, the resource will always be loaded only once.
 That means, different Robi robot scenes instanced at the same time will still share the same image.

 Loading resources from code
 ---------------------------

-Loading resources from code is easy, there are two ways to do it.
+Loading resources from code is easy.
+There are two ways to do it.
 The first is to use load(), like this:

 ::